Adaptation is essential for law firms in the digital future

 While it is often thought the theory of natural selection focussed on the idea that the strongest survive, adaptability is commonly a defining factor in the longevity of the species.
 Much the same, law firms that can adapt to suit their current climate will see endurance in their business and with the right tools can grow to become more profitable and efficient businesses.

 Much like climates and circumstances in our natural world that have changed, requiring species to adapt, technology too has evolved humanity.
 Add to that the catalyst of a global pandemic and it’s a recipe for rapid adoption of new digital solutions.
-Over the last year, the conveyancing industry more in a six-month period that would have otherwise taken six years under previous circumstances.
+Over the last year, the conveyancing industry has evolved more in a six-month period than would have otherwise taken six years under previous circumstances.
 A shift to digital conveyancing was in motion once it was clear law firms needed to adapt to weather the storm.

 The digital era has placed the power in the hands of the consumer by way of a handheld device connected to the internet.
 The consumer has evolved.
-Their expectations changed before social distancing, continuing to develop to the ever-changing world around us.
+Their expectations changed before social distancing, continuing to develop the ever-changing world around us.
 The way they expect to be serviced has also changed.
-Home movers are no longer handling matters by paper and post for a range of services; they want to complete documents related to their transaction online with ease of access at a time and location that suits them.
+Home movers are no longer handling matters by paper and post for a range of services; they want to access quotes and complete documents related to their transaction online with ease of access at a time and location that suits them.
 Digital signatures, electronic identification solutions and communication channels through apps have all become a valued part of the client experience.

 Law firms are ready to embrace legal tech